BasicWolf/archived-kaylee/doc/firststeps.rst

 First steps
 ===========

-This section briefly describes the concepts, interfaces and best practices used in Kaylee.
+This section briefly describes the concepts used in Kaylee with a minimum of technical details.

 .. module:: kaylee